-Here you might need to start thinking again about driving in unusual circumstances.
-September can, for example, be very foggy and when driving over mountains and such it’s quite common that thick fog slides in and you have to slow down a lot.
-Roads might also start to get slippery especially the further out of the capital you go, especially north, east or into the west fjords.
+This is the time of year when you might need to start thinking more carefully about driving in unusual circumstances.
+September can, for example, be very foggy and when driving over mountains and such it’s quite common for that thick fog to slide in forcing you to slow down a lot.
+Roads might also start to get slippery, especially the further outside of the capital you go, especially north, east or into the west fjords.

 If you plan to drive to these parts of the country, we definitely recommend an AWD or 4×4 vehicle.